nyannnnnnn/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should have splendid UI.
-6. Should interact with users friendlly.
-7. Should have multiple languages version.

 ## Appendix D : Glossary